 - [by_col] where, sort by column=TRUE , sort by row= FALSE .
 Default is FALSE.
 We choose

-Press “ENTER”.
-Our rows are sorted.
+- Eventually, our rows are sorted.

 Things to Remember

 ➤ The “SORT” function is only available for “Excel 365”.
-You won’t be able to use this function unless you have this version of excel.
+You won’t be able to use this function unless you have this version of Excel.

-➤ You can auto-sort columns by their value when you use the “SORT” function.
+➤ You can auto-sort columns by their value when you use the SORT function.

-➤You have to select the header column cell when you sort your data.
+➤ In the case of sorting, you need to select the header column cell when you sort your data.

-➤In the multi-level custom sorting method, the data will first be sorted by the 1st level, then the 2nd level, and so on.
+➤ When you perform a multi-level custom sorting method, the data will first be sorted by the 1st level, then the 2nd level, and so on.

-Four methods of Sorting rows by column in excel are discussed in this article.
+Four methods of Sorting rows by column in Excel are discussed in this article.
 Hope this article is useful to you and helps you when you are facing problems.
 If you have any confusion or suggestions, you are welcome to comment.